 My favorite juice is carrot juice.
 (Just in case you didn’t already know.)

-Juicing provides a rush of energy because it’s a hydrating drink full of vitamins, minerals that can do not require much digestion and therefore, it’s in your body’s cells in a matter of about 15 minutes.
+Juicing provides a rush of energy because it’s a hydrating drink full of vitamins and minerals.
+Fresh juices do not require much digestion and therefore the nutrients are in your body’s cells in a matter of about 15 minutes.
 Even if you are new to juicing, you are likely to enjoy this recipe that’s balanced with a perfect touch of sweetness and tartness.

 Removing apple seeds/core is not necessary (especially when using organic)